Data Breaches Are Catching People With Their Pants Down

 September 9, 2019 • RBS

-Even when researchers reach out to these companies about the situation, they mostly receive silence or a simple “thank you” that implies that they were already aware.
-This attitude seeps into the resulting press release when an exposure comes to light, and after hearing the same thing over and over again, you can’t blame the general populace for being numb to the ramifications or to the potential scares of a breach.
+When researchers reach out to these companies about the situation, they may receive silence or a simple “thank you” that implies that they were already aware.
+This attitude seeps into the resulting press release when an exposure comes to light, and after hearing the same thing over and over again, you can’t blame the general populace for being numb to the consequences or to the potential impact of a breach.

-Like we mentioned in our 2019 MidYear Data Breach QuickView Report, some customers will simply shrug off the inconvenience of a breach.
-Fixing a stolen identity case is extremely time consuming, but the fact of the matter is not every person has to deal with that situation, so unless it explicitly happens to you, you probably don’t care.
+As we mentioned in our 2019 MidYear Data Breach QuickView Report, some customers will simply shrug off the inconvenience of a breach.
+Fixing a case of stolen identity is extremely time consuming, but not every person has to deal with that situation, and unless it explicitly happens to you, you might be forgive for not paying it a lot of attention.
 No harm, no foul.
 But what happens if you get caught with your pants down?

 We all know that adult websites and apps exist and in the month of August, the internet’s veil of anonymity was shattered.
-We won’t judge, but two breaches could have crazy ramifications for those involved.
-Have you ever wondered who in the world has the time or energy to leave those insane comments?
-Ever wondered who is looking for “local kinky, open-minded people” in your area?
+We won’t judge, but two breaches could have huge ramifications for those involved.
+Have you ever wondered who in the world has the time or energy to leave those wild comments?
+Curious who it is that it looking for “local kinky, open-minded people” in your area?
 Well, it turns out that with these data breaches you can actually find out.
 Scandalous.